-Principal risks Control measures Cyber security threats Cyber essentials plus package applied.
+Principal risks Control measures Negative influence of gang culture Staff continued liaison with multi agencies including police and social work teams.
+Assemblies and training events for pupils to focus upon threats and behaviour from outside school.
+Support worker with specific focus upon these issues.
+School police liaison officer plus social worker available.
+Streamlined systems for reporting absences to parents.
+Specialist referrals for drug and alcohol counselling as well as specific support programmes for students at risk from county lines.
+Cyber security threats Computer hacking Computer virus Data theft Unauthorised access to IT or financial systems Online fraud Cyber essentials testing to be applied.
 Update on procedures for back-up / health checks and data protection.
 Application of the most appropriate up-to-date security protocols available from school bankers and system packages (SAGE) with 2 factor authorisation and annual security reviews.
-Risk of a significant drop educational standards and pupils' attainment • Lower than expected examination results would negatively impact on pupil future options. • Unfavourable report from regulatory bodies: OFSTED could negatively impact upon the reputation and number of pupil applications.
+Risk of a significant drop in educational standards and pupils' attainment • Lower than expected examination results would negatively impact on pupil future options. • Unfavourable report from regulatory bodies: OFSTED could negatively impact upon the reputation and number of pupil applications.
 Raising achievement programme and INSET training reinstated.
 Comprehensive plan for Years 11 and 13.
-Covid catch-up strategies and plans in place.
 Use of National Tutoring and 16-19 Tutoring funds to provide additional learning hours.
 Period 6.
 SIP, SEF and strategic planning to identify strengths and any areas for development.
-Training for senior staff with regard to standards.
 Revamped appraisal process with tighter application of National Teacher Standards.
-Succession risk / key person loss Updated business continuity plan.
-Middle and Senior leadership training (NPQSL) Security risks to pupils • Negative influence of gang culture Staff continued liaison with multi agencies including police and social work teams.
-On site police presence plus social worker available.
-Streamlined systems for reporting absences to parents.
-Assemblies and training events for pupils to focus upon threats and behaviour from outside school.
-Risk of damage / theft / fire / injury Adequate insurance cover in place.
+Review Pay Policy and UPS criteria.
+SIAMS working party and action planning 2023-2024 Succession risk / key person loss Updated business continuity plan.
+Middle and Senior leadership training (NPQSL) and Ambition Institute to build capacity.